 - They define themselves as following the Vincentian Charism.

-So far, the VFO has found a little more than 80 branches around the globe who claimed be part of the Vincentian Family.
-Why are not all of the 200 branches Sr. Betty Ann found on this new list?
+So far, the VFO has found around 150 branches around the globe who claimed be part of the Vincentian Family.
+Why aren’t all of the 200 branches Sr. Betty Ann found on this new list?
 There are three reasons: